 Top 5 Solutions That Are Already Working

 Year Up (United States).
 Year Up places young adults aged 18 to 29 in six-month professional internships at companies like JPMorgan, Amazon, and Bank of America.
-The program does not celebrate attendance.
-It demands professional competence, business communication, and measurable skill acquisition.
-A rigorous PACE evaluation by Abt Associates and MDRC found that participants earned $4,000 more per year than a control group — a 30% income boost.
-That represents the largest earnings gain ever recorded in a workforce randomized controlled trial for this age group.
-Year Up is the institutional version of eradicating “at least.”
-It replaces survival with trajectory (PACE Evaluation, Abt Associates/MDRC, 2022).
+Rather than rewarding mere attendance, the program insists on professional competence along with business communication and measurable skill acquisition.
+Participants in a rigorous PACE evaluation by Abt Associates and MDRC earned $4,000 more per year than the control group — a 30% income boost.
+This stands as the largest earnings gain ever recorded in a workforce randomized controlled trial for this age group.
+Year Up embodies the institutional effort to eliminate “at least.”
+It shifts participants from survival to trajectory (PACE Evaluation, Abt Associates/MDRC, 2022).

 OneTen Coalition (United States).
-OneTen is a coalition of Fortune 500 companies founded in 2021 to hire, promote, and advance one million Black Americans into family-sustaining careers over ten years.
-Its core innovation is removing four-year degree requirements and adopting skills-first hiring practices.
-By September 2024, OneTen had created economic mobility for 122,000 Black workers without college degrees.
+OneTen formed in 2021 when Fortune 500 companies joined forces to place one million Black Americans in family-sustaining careers over the next decade.
+The group’s main shift replaces four-year degree requirements with skills-first hiring.
+By September 2024 that approach had opened economic mobility for 122,000 Black workers who lack college degrees.
 Cleveland Clinic alone hired or promoted 1,600 OneTen participants and re-credentialed 2,000 roles.
-OneTen does not accept “at least he has a job.”
-It demands family-sustaining income as the baseline (OneTen Impact Report, 2024).
+The coalition insists on family-sustaining pay as the minimum standard and rejects any lesser benchmark such as “at least he has a job.”
+(OneTen Impact Report, 2024)

 Singapore Ethnic Integration Policy (Singapore).
-Since 1989, Singapore enforces ethnic quotas in all public housing blocks to match national proportions, preventing ethnic enclaves.
-Each block must reflect the nation’s demographic mix of roughly 74% Chinese, 13% Malay, and 9% Indian.
-Interethnic neighbor interaction rose from 77% in 2008 to 85.7% in 2013.
+Ethnic quotas have been enforced by Singapore in every public housing block since 1989, matching national proportions to avert ethnic enclaves.
+The nation’s demographic mix of roughly 74% Chinese, 13% Malay, and 9% Indian must be reflected in each block.
+Interethnic neighbor interaction climbed from 77% in 2008 to 85.7% in 2013.
 Over 70% of Singaporeans believe personal success is independent of race or ethnicity.
 Singapore does not celebrate survival.
 It engineers the conditions that make excellence the default expectation for every ethnic group (HDB Household Survey, 2013; Institute of Policy Studies).

 HBCU System (United States).
-Historically Black Colleges and Universities represent just 3% of U.S. colleges but produce approximately 20% of all Black graduates; historical estimates credit HBCUs with producing a disproportionate share of Black lawyers, judges, 40% of Black engineers, and 40% of Black members of Congress.
-HBCU graduates are 51% more likely to move into a higher income quintile.
-Additional lifetime earnings attributable to an HBCU degree average $926,666 per graduate.
-HBCUs are the institutional embodiment of demanding standards instead of celebrating survival.
-They tell students they are expected to excel, then build the infrastructure to make it happen (McKinsey, 2021; UNCF Economic Impact Report, 2024).
+Historically Black Colleges and Universities make up just 3% of U.S. colleges, yet they produce approximately 20% of all Black graduates.
+Historical estimates show HBCUs accounting for a disproportionate number of Black lawyers and judges, along with 40% of Black engineers and 40% of Black members of Congress.
+Graduates from these institutions are 51% more likely to advance into a higher income quintile, with additional lifetime earnings averaging $926,666 per person.
+Rather than celebrating mere survival, HBCUs embody demanding standards.
+They set expectations for excellence and then provide the infrastructure to achieve it (McKinsey, 2021; UNCF Economic Impact Report, 2024).

 What Does Your Real-World Intelligence Look Like?